Bluefine/Chess/README.md

 * Added "CastleQueenSide" for Move model to detect castle side
 * Improved search algorithm to don't perform unnecessary calculations
 * And others smaller changes
-* All of the improvments will result in huge performance impact from around ~2200 nps to ~25k nps

 #### 1.0.0.0 (15.06.2021)
 * First release